ClaireDH3/ClaireDH3/README.md

 ### Hello everyone! 😃

 ```
-Currently in ✨fifth year✨ of a five-year master's degree in computer science at the University of Mons.
+Graduated with a Master's degree in ✨Computer Science✨ from the University of Mons (July 2026).
 ```

 > 🌱Learning: